 Approximately one in six individuals have a neurological condition and need some form of treatment.
 Normal brain function is something most people can attest to, but exactly how normal is normal?
 Not many people are safe from common brain imbalances or chronic emotions that affect their everyday lives.
 Fortunately, this therapy is an effective solution for mitigating most neurological and psychological complications.

 As such, it’s effective for treating certain neurological conditions like ADHD and PTSD.
 In this post, we’ll be looking at what neurofeedback therapy is, how it works, and its benefits.
 Let’s dive in!

 You can think of this therapy as a way to train your brain.
 The brain facilitates all your thoughts, emotions, and movements.
 This therapy involves placing sensors on the scalp of a patient to monitor and measure brain activity.

 These sensors work with software that can analyze the brain to give you an accurate rendition of brain activity.
 This software helps the doctor to pinpoint the exact area of the problem where the neurological problem stems from.
 After that, experts can “rewire” your brain activity to correct the issue.
 And don’t worry, neurofeedback therapy can’t change your personality.
 It will only “rewire” bad habits to better habits.

-Neurofeedback therapy utilizes advanced computer technology to balance and optimize your brain.
-Neurofeedback therapy is unlike other treatments for neurological and psychological conditions.
+This specific therapy utilizes advanced computer technology to balance and optimize your brain.
+Training your brain is unlike other treatments for neurological and psychological conditions.
 That’s because this therapy is drugless, non-intrusive, and it works.

-Kids love neurofeedback therapy because it’s fun, engaging, interactive, and, most importantly, it doesn’t hurt.
-You’ll need a few neurofeedback therapy sessions before you’re good to go.
+Kids love neurofeedback training because it’s fun, engaging, interactive, and, most importantly, it doesn’t hurt.
+You’ll need a few sessions before you’re good to go.
 For more severe conditions, you might require more than a few sessions.